mead-ml/mead-baseline/README.md

 ## Static, "frozen" Embedding (LookupTable) layer

 There are several ways to do static embeddings.
 One way would be to load a temporal signal comprised of word2vec vectors at each tick.
-This can be done by loading the model, and then looking up each word and building a temporal vector of each lookup.
-This will expand the vector in the training data, which will take up more space upfront, but then bypasses the lookup table altogther.
+This can be done by loading the model, and then looking up each word and building a temporal vector out of each lookup.
+This will expand the vector in the training data, which will take up more space upfront, and will require transferring more memory to the GPU, but then bypasses the lookup table altogther.
 If you are not fine-tuning, this means you could pre-compute your feature vectors all the way to post-embedding layer.
 This would mean that the first layer of the network would simply be a 1D Convolution.
-This could keep memory usage on the GPU estremely low, which means it could potentially scale to larger problems.
-I used to have separate programs for demonstrating this directly, but for the purposes of demonstration, this isnt probably necessary, and created a lot more redundant code.
+I used to have separate programs for demonstrating this directly, but for the purposes of demonstration, this isnt necessary, and created a lot more redundant code.
 Instead, I eventually made all programs support a 'static' command-line option that "freezes" the embedding (LUT) layer, not allowing the error to back-propagate and update the weights.
 When this is exercised currently, the 'unif' parameter is ignored, forcing unattested vectors to zeros.

 The static (no fine-tuning) model usually has decent performance, and the code is very simple to implement from scratch, as long as you have access to a fast convolution operator.

-For handling data with high word sparsity, and for data where morphological features are useful, we also provide a very simple solution that occasionally does improve results -- we simply use the average of character vectors passed in from a word2vec-style binary file and concatenate this word representation to the word2vec vector.
-This is an option in the fixed embeddings version only.
-This is useful for problems like Language Detection in Twitter, for example.
+For most cases, fine-tuning is preferred.

 ## Running It